 Finally, the other good thing is that Empire/Sobeys’ change may force AIR MILES to improve.
 Increased competition can do that!

 But it can also kill the program and make it disappear completely.
 One less competitor wouldn’t be so good.
 Update: the company behind the AIR MILES program will declare bankruptcy and sell the program to BMO.

 The AIR MILES program is already pretty terrible frankly, at least since the changes to airline rewards last year.
 So maybe it will just continue its quiet decline.

 By the way, Staples has also announced that they are leaving AIR MILES, so the program doesn’t seem to be going in the right direction, but we’ll keep an eye on it.

 The ultimate guide to the AIR MILES program is coming soon too, if you’re still interested.

 Want to receive all the news and promos in the world of travel rewards?

-Sobeys (just like other Empire banners) is switching from AIR MILES to Scene+, but it’s not really a big deal if you understand how travel rewards work: it’s certainly not with your regular purchases that you’re going to earn many points!
+Sobeys (just like other Empire banners) has switched from AIR MILES to Scene+, but it’s not really a big deal if you understand how travel rewards work: it’s certainly not with your regular purchases that you’re going to earn many points!